 Importance of Risk Analysis

 Risk analysis is an important and vital part of project management.
 A good risk analysis takes place during the project planning phase.
 These are things we know.
-What sometimes isn't clear is exactly how that risk analysis should take place.
+What sometimes isn’t clear is exactly how that risk analysis should take place.
 Sometimes the hardest part of undertaking a project is getting things started.
 In this article, I hope to take you through the steps of risk analysis in a salient way.
-For our risk analysis example, we will be using the example of remodeling an unused office to become a break room for employees.
+For our example risk analysis, we will be using the example of remodeling an unused office to become a break room for employees.
 Through working through the risk analysis with a simple example, you can become familiar with the process before you need to use it in a project.
+Don’t let project risks sneak up on you…

 Step One - Identifying Project Steps